Literary Devices ‒ How to Use Them in Your College Essay

 Literary Devices ‒ In a Nutshell

-• Literary devices are tools used by writers to improve their writing skills.
+• Literary devices are tools used by writers to elevate their writing skills.

 • Literary devices allow writers to communicate with their audiences from a unique angle.

-• Using literary devices can take your essay writing skills to the next level and get you good grades.
+• Literary devices can upgrade your essay writing skills and get you good grades.

 Definition: Literary devices